zhengchengc/laizhu/content/posts/second_post.md

 ### 7. What is a constructor?

+In Java, a constructor is a block of codes similar to the method.
+It is called when an instance of the class is created.
+At the time of calling constructor, memory for the object is allocated in the memory.

+It is a special type of method which is used to initialize the object.

+Every time an object is created using the new() keyword, at least one constructor is called.

+It calls a default constructor if there is no constructor available in the class.
+In such case, Java compiler provides a default constructor by default.

+There are two types of constructors in Java: no-arg constructor, and parameterized constructor.

 ### 8. What is the difference between equals() and ==

 ### 9. What is polymorphism